The Industry Mentor Program at Masai School

-Our Industry Mentors are working professionals from the tech industry who choose to volunteer from their personal time.
-They come to Masai to help, guide and support you as you approach the end of the course.
+Our Industry Mentors are working professionals from the tech industry who choose to volunteer their personal time.
+They come to Masai to help, guide, and support you as you approach the end of the course.

 They will meet with you once a week for 8 weeks, via Zoom.
 The sessions usually last for 1 hour and are based on one of the topics given by your instructors.